- Good road manners

 How much is a fully loaded GMC Terrain?

-The top Denali trim costs about $41,000 and includes 19-inch wheels, leather upholstery, LED headlights, parking sensors, a heated steering wheel, and navigation.
+The $35,195 AT4 has its specific black-out trim and front skid plate as well as standard all-wheel drive.
+The Terrain Denali trim costs about $40,000 and adds 19-inch wheels, LED headlights, a heated steering wheel, parking sensors, and navigation.

 Major options include a sunroof, Bose audio, power seats, a power tailgate, and adaptive cruise control.

 2022 GMC Terrain